 NE Face-Freer's Cheers

 From the hanging valley, climb up a pocket glacier to the NE Face.
 Then up some rocky mixed terrain and ice to the NW Ridge proper.
 The climbing reportedly goes at 5.8R WI3+.
-Tom Oswalt and Charlie Sassara
+Carl Oswald and Evan Phillips in May 1998

 There is a bunch of steep gullies on Bellicose's East Face.
 I have heard that they can be climbed in snowy/icy conditions and offer some WI4 and lots of WI3 terrain.
 Expect about 4000 feet of climbing to reach the summit.